All About Geneticists

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-In the United States, there were 38,700 jobs for Geneticist in 2016.
+In 2016, there was an estimated number of 38,700 jobs in the United States for Geneticist.
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 3,100 new jobs for Geneticist by 2026.
-Due to new job openings and attrition, there will be an average of 3,700 job openings in this field each year.
+The BLS estimates 3,700 yearly job openings in this field.

 The states with the most job growth for Geneticist are Nevada, Utah, and Ohio.
 Watch out if you plan on working in Wyoming, South Dakota, or Rhode Island.
 These states have the worst job growth for this type of profession.